 Which conditions lead to armed group impunity for sexual violence?
-This is something that Angela Muvumba Sellström has studied in her doctoral dissertation “Stronger than Justice: Armed Group Impunity for Sexual Violence”.
-The dissertation focuses on African armed actors that have been exposed to settlement processes in the post-Cold War period.
+This dissertation focuses on African armed actors that have been exposed to settlement processes in the post-Cold War period.
 It is composed of two components.
 First, a cross-actor analysis that addresses one part of our impunity puzzle: the association between ‘pardons’ as exemplified by amnesties, and the levels of rape, sexual slavery and other abuses by signatories to peace accords.
-The second and main part of the study compared two rebel armed groups, CNDD-FDD (National Council for the Defence of Democracy-Forces for the Defence of Democracy) and FNL (Palipehutu-Forces for National Liberation) from Burundi.
+The second and main part of the study compared two rebel armed groups, National Council for the Defence of Democracy-Forces for the Defence of Democracy (CNDD-FDD) and Palipehutu-Forces for National Liberation (FNL) from Burundi.

 The report was presented during the seminar Conflict, sexual violence and statebuilding in Sweden´s development cooperation.

 - An important finding is that amnesties are ubiquitous.
 All nine agreements for the actors in the dataset included some form of amnesty.

 - Pardons, at least in form of amnesties arising from the peace process, do not lead to sexual violence.